nasa-jpl/ION-DTN/gh-pages/docs/LTP-UComm-API.md

 2. The external application must make sure LTP is initialized by calling the `ltpInit()` API.
 3. Once `ltpInit` called returned successfully, it must obtain access to ION SDR and detemine the associated LTP `span` (based on a peer engine number) for which communication service will be provisioned.
 This is done by using the `findSpan()` API.
 A `span` defines the communication parameters between two LTP engine peers.
 4. Acquire the semaphore used by the associated LTP engines - for the span - to indicate the availability of a segment for transmission.
 The presences of a valid semaphore is also indication that the span is currently active.
-5. Use the `ltpDequeueOUtboundSegment` API to acquire each available segment from the LTP Engine for transmission to the peer entity.
+5. Use the `ltpDequeueOutboundSegment` API to acquire each available segment from the LTP Engine for transmission to the peer entity.

 In the following section we will describe the *private* APIs used by the underlying communication protocols.
 There are other APIs for external processes to use LTP as a reliable point-to-point data transmission service, but they are not described in this document; they are available in the manual pages.